Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Vanishing in mixed characteristic

 is the zero map on $H^j$ for $j < \dim(X_{p=0})$. \end{proposition} \begin{proof} We first assume $(T,x)$ is normal and henselian.
 By Popescu's theorem again, we can write $\widehat{T}=\colim T_i$ where each $T_i$ is smooth over $T$, and $\widehat{T}$ is a Noetherian complete local domain.
 Let $\widehat{X}$ and $X_i$ be the base change of $X$ along $T\to \widehat{T}$ and $T\to T_i$ respectively (note that $\widehat{X}$ and $X_i$ are still reduced, equidimensional and $p$-torsion free).
 Given a class $\eta\in H^j(\myR \Gamma_x(\myR \Gamma(X_{p = 0}, L^b)))$, by \autoref{prop.BhattVanishingCompleteCase}, there exists a finite cover $\widehat{Y}$ of $\widehat{X}$ such that the image of $\eta$ is $0$ in $H^j(\myR \Gamma_x(\myR \Gamma(\widehat{Y}_{p = 0}, L^b)))$.
 We can descend $\widehat{Y}$ to a finite cover $Y_i$ over $X_i$ for $i\gg0$, and enlarging $i$ if necessary, we know the image of $\eta$ is $0$ in $H^j(\myR \Gamma_x(\myR \Gamma(Y_{i,p=0}, L^b)))$.
 Now $(T,x)$ is henselian and the map $T\to T_i$ is smooth with a specified section over the residue field (via the map to the completion); thus, the map $T\to T_i$ admits a section $T_i \to T$ by \cite[Tags 07M7, 04GG]{stacks-project}.
 Base change $Y_i\to \Spec(T_i)$ along this section yield a finite cover $Y$ of $X$ such that the image of $\eta$ is $0$ in $H^j(\myR \Gamma_x(\myR \Gamma(Y_{p = 0}, L^b)))$.
 Running this argument for all finite covers $X'$ of $X$ and taking a direct limit, we find that $H^{j}(\myR \Gamma_x(\myR\Gamma(X^+_{p=0}, L^b)))=0$ for all $j < \dim(X_{p=0})$.

 Next we assume $T$ is an excellent normal local domain.
 We may assume $X$ is normal.
 Let $T\to T^h$ be the henselization of $T$.
 Then $X\times_TT^h$ is also normal, by working with each connected component, we simply assume that $X\times_TT^h$ is normal and integral.
 Consider $X^+\times_TT^h$, this is a cofiltered limit of \'{e}tale $X^+$-schemes (in particular it is normal).
 Since $X^+$ is absolute integrally closed, each connected component of $X^+\times_TT^h$ is absolute integrally closed.
 But each connected component is also integral over $X\times_TT^h$, thus can be identified with $(X\times_TT^h)^+$.
 By the henselian case we already proved, we have that $H^{j}(\myR \Gamma_x(\myR\Gamma((X\times_TT^h)^+_{p=0}, L^b)))=0$ for all $j < \dim(X_{p=0})$.
-This implies $H^{j}(\myR \Gamma_x(\myR\Gamma((X^+\times_TT^h)_{p=0}, L^b)))=0$ by \cite[Lemma 5.8]{BhattAbsoluteIntegralClosure}.
+This implies $H^{j}(\myR \Gamma_x(\myR\Gamma((X^+\times_TT^h)_{p=0}, L^b)))=0$ by \cite[Lemma 5.9]{BhattAbsoluteIntegralClosure}.
 Since $T^h$ is faithfully flat over $T$, this implies $H^{j}(\myR \Gamma_x(\myR\Gamma(X^+_{p=0}, L^b)))=0$.

-Finally, if $T$ is an excellent local domain, then the normalization $T'$ of $T$ is a excellent semi-local domain and $\myR\Gamma_{x}=\oplus_{x'}\myR\Gamma_{x'}$ where $x'$ runs over all maximal ideals of $T'$.
-Thus we can apply the excellent normal case to each $(T', x')$ to obtain the result.
-The last conclusion follows from \cite[Lemma 2.14 and Lemma 2.15]{BhattAbsoluteIntegralClosure} applied to the ind-object $\{\myR \Gamma(Y_{p = 0}, L^b)\}_Y$ where $Y$ runs over all finite covers of $X$ in $X^+$. \end{proof}
+Finally, if $(T,x)$ is an excellent local domain, then the normalization $T'$ of $T$ is a excellent semi-local domain finite over $T$.
+Moreover, for any $y \in \mathrm{Spec}(T)$, we have an isomorphism

+of functors on $T'$-complexes, where $y' \in \mathrm{Spec}(T')$ runs over the finitely many preimages of $y$ in $\Spec(T')$.
+Applying the above isomorphism when $y=x$, we can obtain the first part of the proposition from the excellent normal case (applied to localizations of $T'$ at preimages of $x$).
+Applying the above isomorphism for all $y \in \Spec(T/p)$, the last conclusion follows from \cite[Lemma 2.17 and Lemma 2.18]{BhattAbsoluteIntegralClosure} applied to the ind-object $\{\myR \Gamma(Y_{p = 0}, L^b)\}_Y$ where $Y$ runs over all finite covers of $X$ in $X^+$. \end{proof}

-Finally, we reformulate the above result in a form that does not require passing to the $p=0$ fibre, which will be convenient for us, we also include the equal characteristic $p>0$ case.
+Finally, we reformulate the above result in a form that does not require passing to the $p=0$ fibre; this will be convenient for us and also allows us to give a uniform statement that includes the equal characteristic $p>0$ case.